marcospassos/java-php-serializer/README.md

 A naming strategy allows you to translate the name of classes and fields according to the target domain model.
 The library ships with a built-in adapter that converts Java packages to PHP namespaces in accordance with PSR-1 rules.
-However,

-If the PSR strategy does not fit your needs, implementing a custom naming strategy is straightforward.
+If the PSR strategy does not fit your needs you can easily implement a custom naming strategy.
 Takes as reference the following strategy that appends an underscore to all private fields:

 ```java
 public class UnderscoreNamingStrategy implements NamingStrategy